TimCares/MasterThesis/docs/thesis/background/knowledge_distillation.typ

     We present a similar figure as @target_dist.
     A temperature parameter
     $tau$ further smoothens an already soft distribution.
-In response-based KD, this soft distribution is the prediction of a teacher model for a given samle (middle).
+In response-based KD, this soft distribution is the prediction of a teacher model for a given sample (middle).
 Further smoothing (right) increases the relative importance of classes with lower scores.
-Especially in distributions with large number of classes some classes will have semantic similarities.
+Especially in distributions with large number of classes some of them will have semantic similarities.
     Consider the classes "German Shorthaired Pointer" and "Labrador Retriever" of ImageNet-1K @imagenet, which are both dog breeds.
 The temperature parameter brings the scores for those classes closer together, which helps the student model to learn the hidden encoded information the teacher model has